feighter09/MakeSchoolNotes-Swift/P7-Local-Storage-Realm/content.md

 ##didSet

 So you've added a variable to store the `Note` object.
 What is didSet?
 It's a rather handy bit of functionality that will be called whenever this `note` object is modified.
-For example, if the note gets edited anywhere, this function will be called that will update the Outlet labels and therefore update the `NoteCell` in our list.
+For example, if the note gets edited anywhere, this function will be called that will update the OutLet labels and therefore update the `NoteCell` in our list.

+##if - let

+Remember back to optionals and how sometimes a variable can be empty - represented by `nil`?
+If we forget about this and go about coding normally, our application is likely to crash and burn, not exactly a great experience for your users.
+If - let allows us to ensure that the variable does hold a value, and continue to code as usual.
+`if let thing1 = thing2` says: assign the value (or nil) in thing2 to thing1, and afterwards if thing1 holds a non-nil value, execute the code within the following curly braces.
+This means that you can use `thing1` within the block of code contained in the curly braces safely, without worrying about unexpected behavior due to a `nil` value.
+In our example, we make sure that `note`, `titleLabel`, and `dateLabel` are properly set before we execute our code involving them.

 ##Notes Collection